 Two Parables on the Information Economy

-Those of my students who are most capable of grasping everything are just the ones who bother least to take explicit and verbatim notes; rather, they write down only the main points, which they can think over afterwards.
-Those who are most thorough in note-taking are seldom capable of distinguishing the important from the unimportant.
-They pile a mass of misunderstood stuff under what they may possibly have grasped correctly.
+1. Immanuel Kant's observations on student note-taking in 1778: Those of my students who are most capable of grasping everything are just the ones who bother least to take explicit and verbatim notes; rather, they write down only the main points, which they can think over afterwards.
+Those who are most thorough in note-taking are… Continue reading Two Parables on the Information Economy

 Your Place in the Digital Economy

-It’s easy to see on the driver side: Uber has already announced that it is testing self-driving cars.
-On the passenger side, you’ll soon see decentralised autonomous investment funds running on blockchains, not controlled by humans.
-For funds holding Uber shares, their algorithms will decide that it’s good for Uber’s share value by ordering Uber rides using some of their funds.
+In five years' time, I predict that you'll see Uber rides in which both drivers and passengers are not humans.
+It's easy to see on the driver side: Uber has already announced that it is testing self-driving cars.
+On the passenger side, you'll soon see decentralised autonomous investment funds running on blockchains, not controlled by humans.… Continue reading Your Place in the Digital Economy